GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

   - performance
 ---

 Content delivery networks (CDNs) improve site performance by using a distributed network of servers to deliver resources to users.
-They are well-suited for handling traffic spikes and are useful for reducing server load.
+Because CDNs reduce server load, they reduce server costs and are well-suited to handling traffic spikes.
 This article discusses how CDNs work and provides platform-agnostic guidance on choosing, configuring, and optimizing a CDN setup.

 ## Overview

 A content delivery network consists of a network of servers that are optimized for quickly delivering content to users.
 Although CDNs are arguably best known for serving cached content, CDNs can also improve the delivery of uncacheable content.
 Generally speaking, the more of your site delivered by your CDN, the better.

-At a high-level, the performance benefits of CDNs stem from a handful of principles: CDN servers are located closer to users than origin servers and therefore have a shorter [round-trip time (RTT)](https://en.wikipedia.org/wiki/Round-trip_delay) latency; networking optimizations allow CDNs to deliver content more quickly than if the content was loaded "directly" from the origin server; lastly, CDN caches eliminate the need for a request to travel to the origin server.
+At a high-level, the performance benefits of CDNs stem from a handful of principles: CDN servers are located closer to users than [origin servers](https://en.wikipedia.org/wiki/Upstream_server) and therefore have a shorter [round-trip time (RTT)](https://en.wikipedia.org/wiki/Round-trip_delay) latency; networking optimizations allow CDNs to deliver content more quickly than if the content was loaded "directly" from the origin server; lastly, CDN caches eliminate the need for a request to travel to the origin server.

+{% Aside %}
+"Origin server" refers to the server that a CDN retrieves content from.
+{% endAside %}

 ### Resource delivery

 Although it may seem non-intuitive, using a CDN to deliver resources (even uncacheable ones) will typically be faster than having the user load the resource "directly" from your servers.

 When a CDN is used to deliver resources from the origin, a new connection is established between the client and a nearby CDN server.
-The remainder of the journey (in other words, the data transfer between the CDN server and origin) occurs over one of the CDN's existing connections with the origin.
+The remainder of the journey (in other words, the data transfer between the CDN server and origin) occurs over the CDN's network - which often includes existing, persistent connections with the origin.
 The benefits of this are twofold: terminating the new connection as close to the user as possible eliminates unnecessary connection setup costs (establishing a new connection is expensive and requires multiple roundtrips); using a pre-warmed connection allows data to be immediately transferred at the maximum possible throughput.

 <figure class="w-figure">